Who are we?

 Birth of the group

-Eager to explore new musical horizons after two decades of classical singing, Alain invited Hannes, a friend he had met at the Basel Academy of Music – at the time a trombonist – to envisage a cross-over ensemble between jazz and early music.
-During a concert, he discovered the rich and virtuoso playing of Udhai on the tabla, his favourite percussion instrument.
-The search began with rehearsals in Hannes’ cellar, the alchemy worked and the desire to present the result patiently elaborated in the Basel cave was felt…
+Eager to explore new musical horizons after two decades of classical singing, Alain invited Hannes whom he had met at the Basel Academy of Music to envisage a cross-over ensemble between jazz and early music.
+At a concert, he discovered the rich and virtuoso playing of Udai on the tabla.
+The exploration began with rehearsals in Hannes’cellar.
+The alchemy worked, and the desire to present the result, patiently elaborated in the Basel cave, was felt…

-A fourth instrument is needed and Vincent, a lutenist in great demand in the baroque world, is integrated into the ensemble.
-The archlute wonderfully fills the spaces between the voice and the double bass, its colours slip easily into the different styles and lends itself to improvisation.
-The first concert given last June was warmly received by an enthusiastic audience.
-ALUDVIA is launched!
+To complete the ensemble, a fourth instrument was needed.
+Vincent, a well-renowned lutenist in the Baroque world, was integrated into the ensemble.
+The archluth wonderfully filled the spaces between the voice and the double bass.
+Its colours slipped easily into the different styles and lended itself to improvisation.
+The first concert given in June 2022 was warmly received by an enthusiastic audience.
+ALUDVIA was launched!

-Renewing the concert experience, developing the repertoire, meeting a large audience… The fifth member of the ensemble to act as tour manager, Coralie – creator of the website – is committed to organising a tour and contacting concert venues.
-We are grateful to her for this, as well as to Walter Heyna who signed the photos and Frédéric Chappuis for the recording.
-Our music speaks to the heart and takes time to express itself, because it is woven from diverse origins.
+Renewing the concert experience, developing the repertoire, meeting a large audience… Aludvia kicked off a tour in Switzerland in autumn 2023 with a residency at La Spirale in Fribourg and ended it at the same jazz club with a concert.
+Its music speaks to the heart and takes time to express itself, because it is woven from diverse origins.
 Embracing difference, marvelling at encounters, embodying the hope of an altruistic world through a few notes of music…

 our next concerts